-At the end of our cob/cooking adventure, Caroline gifted me with a book entitled Relish: My Life in the Kitchen, by Lucy Knisley.
+At the end of our cob/cooking adventure, Caroline gave me a book entitled Relish: My Life in the Kitchen, by Lucy Knisley.
 I sat down about a month ago and read it clean through.
 Yup, I relished my day with Relish.

 From the inside cover: